3Wings/VolvoSBLUploaderTool/README.md

 Easy use hint:
 ```
 ECU SBL Uploader Tool by Alain WEISZ

-Enter CAN device name to use for HS (ex: can0,can1...), note that the device must be already up and set to the correct baud rate : can0
-Opening devices : can0
+Opening High-Speed CAN device: can0

-Enter CAN device name to use for LS (ex: can0,can1...), note that the device must be already up and set to the correct baud rate : can1
-Opening devices : can1
+Opening Low-Speed CAN device: can1

-Is the ECU on HS(0) or LS(1) CAN Bus ? : 0
+Is the ECU on HS(0) or LS(1) CAN Bus? : 1
-Using High Speed CAN
+Using Low-Speed CAN

 Enter ECU ID (ex: 50,40... hexa value expected): 50
 ECU id used : 50